lancejosephmallari-ux/EXPERIMENT-4-DATA-WRANGLING-AND-DATA-VISUALIZATION/README.md

 the source dataset before the columns are selected.
 ---
 ## CODING:
-**Create the code needed for importing panda as pd for managing, and analyzing the datasets.
-Along with matplotlib.pyplot as plt to cr for the graph later in Problem C. In addition we also need to get the average and set up a column for it,**
+Create the code needed for importing panda as pd for managing, and analyzing the datasets.
+Along with matplotlib.pyplot as plt to cr for the graph later in Problem C. In addition we also need to get the average and set up a column for it.
 ```
 import matplotlib.pyplot as plt
 import pandas as pd